Alexander-T-Moss/Hex-Zero/README.md

 # &#x2B22; Hex-Zero &#x2B22;

-At it's core, HX0 is a re-design of the [Tri-Zero](https://github.com/zruncho3d/tri-zero) Z motion, with a revised [Pandora Gantry](https://github.com/MasturMynd/Pandora).
-Without the aforementioned, non of this project would've been possible, so a great amount of thanks is due for [zruncho3d](https://github.com/zruncho3d) and [MasturMynd](https://github.com/MasturMynd) whom ultimtely sent me down this rabbit hole!
+At its core, HX0 is a re-design of the [Tri-Zero](https://github.com/zruncho3d/tri-zero) Z motion, with a revised [Pandora Gantry](https://github.com/MasturMynd/Pandora).
+Without the aforementioned, none of this project would've been possible, so a great amount of thanks is due to [zruncho3d](https://github.com/zruncho3d) and [MasturMynd](https://github.com/MasturMynd) whom ultimately sent me down this rabbit hole!

 ![Hex-Zero_Render](/Images/Renders/Hex-Zero_Render_Blue.png)